 Mary Jane is a…hard character to write well.
 The early comics never really gave her any defining characteristics other than, “She’s hot.”
 Which, aside from being a deeply problematic way to write one of the main characters in your canon, is also a really difficult starting point for new writers.
-Other major characteristics include “she has red hair” and “she likes Peter,” which doesn’t really help you much.
+Other major characteristics include “she likes Peter” and “she has red hair,” (and the new movies don’t even do that!) which doesn’t really help you much.
 So, pretty much any author that tries to write Mary Jane in any other than voyeuristic (which is, frustratingly, the route that most writers seem to take) certainly has their work cut out for them.
 One advantage of this is that

 writers can pretty much do whatever they want with the character.
 Ultimate writes Mary Jane as a childhood friend of Peter’s who is actually kind of a geek (though still uncomfortably sexualized for a FREAKING FIFTEEN-YEAR-OLD).
 She, again, has actual interests and personal problems going on outside Peter.
-When Peter acts like a stupid fifteen-year-old boy and claims to be entailed to her affections, she shuts that shit down.
-But…ultimately (heh) the take on the character only goes so far.
+When Peter acts like a stupid fifteen-year-old boy and claims to be entitled to her affections, she shuts that shit down.
+But…ultimately (pun intended) Bendis’ take on the character only progresses her so much from her roots.
 Her main hobby is sewing Peter’s many costumes.
 She is still, consistently, drawn to be gawked at by the presumably straight dudes reading the comic.
 There’s some more depth there, but it has its limits.
 It does include the one bit of depth Mary Jane’s character did have from the early Amazing comics, which is her abusive father, but…it feels kind of trite.
 The writers don’t really have anything to say about abusive homes, it doesn’t feel authentic to people’s lived experience, and it mostly just serves as an easy source of drama.

 So, the game has all the written elements for a great Spider-Man movie, or maybe limited series.
 How do they turn that into a video game?
 Well, the obvious elements, like web-swinging and combat, have already been deconstructed and explored by a lot of really smart critics, so I want to focus on something I haven’t seen talked about as much: the game’s structure.
 Spider-Man is an open world game, closer to Assassin’s Creed than Skyrim, and this tends to make thematically-relevant pacing difficult.
 Usually, the story of Ubisoft-style open-world games doesn’t meaningfully address the order the player is doing things.
 Assassin’s Creed used its computer simulation framing device to state that, in the game’s actual alternate history, Ezio and Altaïr probably were not living these events out in the exact order that the player did.
 And this works for the type of gaming Ubisoft was trying to make, but not so